mlange-42/arche-serde/README.md

 ## Features

-* Serialize/deserialize an entire world in one line.
+* Serialize/deserialize an entire *Arche* world in one line.
-* Currently only supports plain components and resources.
-Entities that are stored in components can currently not be deserialized properly.
+* Proper serialization of entity relations, as well as of entities stored in components.

 ## Installation